-The prophesy says that the Gaurdian will be born when the four moons of the Empire align.
-Yet when that fateful night comes, there are twims born – Jax, fat and healthy, and Terrell, with strange eyes and deformed limbs.
+The prophesy says that the Guardian will be born when the four moons of the Empire align.
+Yet when that fateful night comes, there are twins born – Jax, fat and healthy, and Terrell, with strange eyes and deformed limbs.
 Naturally Terrell is sent away – but is it the right choice?
 How will they find the Guardian in time?
-Hit the jump for more.

 Initially the reader knows very little about Terrell – because he knows very little about himself.
 The use of a third person narrator allows the reader to see and experience, but not to feel too much.
 Eventually the reader begins to sympathise with him, because who could resist a withered wraith who has lost all his friend?
 I appreciate that Gray introduced Terrell first instead of Jax.
 It makes Jax appear shallow and conniving, which is of course what his mother has made him.